mongodb/docs-realm/source/includes/commit-process-diagram.rst

       point to the original versions (B, D).

    #.
 After validating the commit, {+client-database+} updates the {+realm+}'s
-      pointer to the new latest version, V2. {+client-database+} discards old nodes no longer connected to the tree.
+     pointer to the new latest version, V2. {+client-database+} then discards old nodes no longer connected to the tree.